 OreSat0.5 is a 2U CubeSat that will test the attitude determination and control system (ADCS) of the OreSat bus.
 OreSat0.5 is another flight heritage mission that paves the way for our original OreSat1 satellite.

-Originally designed as Oregon's first satellite, OreSat is a 2U CubeSat that's being given a free ride to space by the NASA CubeSat Launch Initiative (CSLI) sometime in early 2022.
+Originally designed as Oregon's first satellite, OreSat is a 2U CubeSat that's being given a free ride to space by the NASA CubeSat Launch Initiative (CSLI) sometime in 2025.
 We'll be deployed into low earth orbit off of the International Space Station!
 OreSat has two amazing missions - STEM outreach for the entire state of Oregon, and a climate science mission.